 Special Education Teacher Resources

-How do I find out which of my students have an IEP or a 504?
-How do I see their documentation?
+How do I know which students have an IEP or a 504?

 Step 1: